-- Secure the required length of cablet on the mooring cleat. - Pay out the anchor line slowly. - Be careful not to damage the propellers or the engine housings.\
+- Secure the required length of cablet on the mooring cleat. - Pay out the anchor line slowly. - Take care not to damage the propellers and rudders.

 - After each trip rinse the windlass and anchor chain or rode with fresh water. - Refer to the manufacturer's instructions for windlass maintenance at the beginning or end of the season. - Check the swinging area once the boat is at anchor.